-The 100% fruit juices by Marigold in different flavors can be ordered from www.glocery.in and have no sugar added in them.
+Order the 100% fruit juices in various flavors from www.glocery.in; they contain no added sugar.
 If cookies excite you but excessive calories don’t, head to the website and find sugar-free cookies by Gullon.

 Why opt for ‘Sugar-free’ or ‘No sugar added’ products?

-Our lifestyles and habits are much different from generations that only relied on natural food items and all things healthy in their diets.
+Lifestyles and habits have changed significantly from generations that relied solely on natural and healthy food.
 We cherish consuming cookies and ice-creams and hence, there is no reason why we should completely opt-out of consuming them.

-Also, a sugar detox or a zero-sugar diet can be very difficult to stick to when we are surrounded by packaged food.
+Packaged food makes a sugar detox or zero-sugar diet challenging.
 No sugar diet plans are also difficult to abide by because our sweet tooth often pulls us back to one bite of a rich chocolate cake and eventually the whole slice of it leading to no benefits of staying away from sugar anyway.

 So what do we do to stay healthy while satisfying our taste buds?
 We opt for sugar-free products and sugar-free recipes because sugar-free is the new healthy.
-Sugar-free products as discussed above, have much lesser calories than table sugar and while they provide the same sweetness, they do not cause excessive consumption of sugar that may lead to health issues and heart diseases.
+Sugar-free products offer equivalent sweetness with fewer calories, avoiding health issues and heart diseases from excessive sugar intake.

 ‘Sugar-free’ or ‘No sugar added’?